Alcántara: History

-Archaeological findings have attested human presence in the area from the Bronze Age; the first historical inhabitants were the Lusitanians, followed by the Celts, who came from east to the Pyrenees.
-To this period, and to the following Roman domination, belong remains of several castra (military camps), villas and the bridge which gives its name to the city.
-The Roman rule lasted from the 2nd century BC to the 5th century, when they were replaced by the Visigoths.
+Archaeological findings have attested human presence in the area from the Bronze Age; the first historical inhabitants were the Lusitanians, followed by the Celts, who came from an area between central Iberia and the Pyrenees.
+To this period, and to the following Roman domination, belong the remains of several castra (military camps), villas and the bridge which gives its name to the city.
+Roman rule lasted from the 2nd century BC to the 5th century, when they were replaced by the Visigoths.